mkmksto/vue_text_twist/frontend/README.md

 -   !
 FIX: change the code for `Subwords`.
 The current code shows the words if i use dark reader.
 Simply don't include the letter if the word has not yet been guessed.
 -   ESC key exits settings modal
 -   how to icons (prob font awesome) for vue
+-   option to change settings on game lost
 -   hover tooltip for keyboard shortcuts
 -   implement pausing (a button, and when you enter settings, hide the current word when game is paused)